Navoditamathur/Navoditamathur.github.io/_pages/about.md

   - /about.html
 ---

-I am an independent researcher specializing in computer vision and machine learning, with over 2 years of experience.
+I am an independent researcher specializing in computer vision and machine learning, with over 3 years of experience in software development.
 My expertise spans computer vision, satellite imagery, and remote sensing.
 I have worked on projects involving large language models, graph neural networks, and multi-modal networks in academic settings.

 My notable research projects include: